Ten Tips For Creating And Staying On Your Budget

 These questions work to change your perspective on your relationship with creating a budget and where you can improve.

-2. Examine Your Money Habits
+2. Review Your Spending Habits

 You need to craft a budget that doesn't conflict with your spending habits.
 Without analyzing how you spend, you might be self-sabotaging your efforts before you've even really begun.